Recursion in Programming - The Tower of Hanoi Problem¶

 The most basic scenario of a tower of Hanoi would be to have one disk.

-We would just have to move it to the destination using hanoiMove(n=1, source='A', auxiliary='B', destination='C', hanoi_tower).
+We would just have to move it to the destination using hanoiMove(n=1, source='A', auxiliary='B', destination='C', hanoi_tower)

 We should start naming rods now, lets define our rods in the initial setup :

-• The left one is A, it holds our disks initially.
+- The left one is

-• The middle one is B, it is empty but will help us get to the right.
+, it is empty but will help us get to the right. - The right one is

-• The right one is C and is our target destination.
+and is our target destination.

 Going back to our one disk scenario, that'll be our base case:1